lionellei/test-plan-generator/README.md

 Features Road Map:
-1. support vector number. i.e., several rows have vector number and then a next couple of rows with test number for measurement.
+1. support vector number. i.e., several rows have vector number and then a next couple of rows with test number for measurement. should vector number be managed?
+Or let user input test vector?
 2. Allow inserting "wait time" in between test rows?
 3. Allow any input in measure_type
 4. Allow insert row divider so user could group rows.